BV-BRC/BV-BRC-Docs/docroot/news/2022/20220215-bv-brc-public-beta.rst

   :width: 635
   :alt: BV-BRC logo

-The Bacterial and Viral Bioinformatic Resource Center (BV-BRC) Beta website is now available for researchers to use and provide feedback.
+We are pleased to announce the Beta release of the new Bacterial and Viral Bioinformatics Resource Center (BV-BRC).
+BV-BRC combines the data, tools, and technologies from two long-running centers, PATRIC, the bacterial BRC, and IRD / ViPR, the viral BRCs

 .. cut::